What is Fund for Shared Insight?

 Fund for Shared Insight launched in July 2014, after a year of exploratory conversations among small groups of funders around the country.
 Led by Fay Twersky, the then-newly appointed director of the Hewlett Foundation’s Effective Philanthropy Group, the meetings were meant to stimulate ideas around what role foundations could take in improving philanthropy.
 Even as the number and size of U.S. funding organizations were growing, the amount of funding for philanthropic-infrastructure groups or other efforts to assess and improve grantmaking remained relatively limited.
 A small group of initial funders decided together that the challenge would be best tackled through collaborative funding – bringing not only more dollars, but also more attention, to improving philanthropy.

 At the start, seven funders joined together to form Shared Insight, focusing their efforts to make grantmaking more effective by promoting more openness and listening more closely to the people we seek to help.
 They set up a fund at Rockefeller Philanthropy Advisors, and by the fall of 2014, the group was making grants in the field, investing in information-sharing efforts, feedback-practice initiatives, and research around feedback loops.
-Since then, Shared Insight has grown to include more than three dozen funders, making $14.5-million in grants to 70 nonprofits in the pursuit of more effective philanthropy.
+Since then, Shared Insight has grown to nearly 70 funders making $19-million in grants to 136 nonprofits in the pursuit of more effective philanthropy.
 As Shared Insight continues to grow each year, it has solidified its commitment to incorporating lenses of diversity, equity, and inclusion in its work.